The Raise Trap: Why Earning More Never Feels Like Enough

 When your spending is tethered to your earnings, you’ve created a system where you will never feel financially free regardless of how much you earn.
 There is no income level where the treadmill stops on its own.
 It only stops when you deliberately step off.

 I’m not suggesting you live like a monk.
 I’m suggesting you figure out what “enough” looks like for your daily life and then let your income outrun it.
-That gap is the entire game.
-And the wider it gets, the faster everything changes.
+That gap is the entire game, and the wider it gets, the faster everything changes.

-What I Do Now
+What I do now

 What to Read Next